2 min read

 Sensory Enrichment Enhances Your Dog’s Life

-Puzzle Toys as mental supplementation: Enrichment can be provided in many simple ways to add into any pet parent’s daily routine.
+Enrichment can be provided in many simple ways to add to any pet parent’s daily routine.
 Feeding your pet from a food bowl is overrated and unnecessary.

 Giving your pet puzzle toys that will dispense treats or kibble can be extremely beneficial.
 This gives human-approved outlets of stimulation while also using your pet’s daily calorie amount.
 This type of enrichment can be more mentally stimulating than a five-mile walk!
 Using this can eliminate unwanted behaviors such as barking and other attention-seeking behaviors.

-Enrichment through sound: Whether you are away from home or looking to create a sound buffer from your dog to prevent unwanted behaviors, there are a variety of ways your pet can be enriched through sound.
+Whether you are away from home or looking to create a sound buffer from your dog to prevent unwanted behaviors, there are a variety of ways your pet can be enriched through sound.

 Through Dog’s Ear CD’s or ICalm Units provide pets with biorhythmic classical music.
 Studies have proven that classical music can help to reduce respiration and blood pressure.